Brownbear2710/Basic-Graph-Long-1/E - Sticker Collector Robot.md

-Using only four angles to represent the direction to move towards, simplifies things i.e.less angle ranges to look out for :) .
-Hence, every we subtract or add 90 we do the following operation:
+Using only four angles to represent the direction simplifies things i.e.less angle ranges to look out for :) .
+Hence, every time we subtract or add 90 we do the following operation:

 ```cpp
 deg %= 360;